NaturalHistoryMuseum/biodiversity-informatics-101/README.md

 ##### 5. Name resolution

-*We want to ensure these are the currently accepted taxonomic names, so the next step is to validate the names, against a taxonomic name resolution service.
-Many online services provide this functionality, butin this example we will reconcile our names against WikiData.*
+*We want to ensure these are the currently accepted taxonomic names, so the next step is to validate the names against a taxonomic name resolution service.
+Many online services provide this functionality, but in this example we will reconcile our names against WikiData.*

 - Locate the field “Scientific name” and click on the arrow in the title.
 - Select “Reconcile” > “Start reconciling”